 From Ada Gansach’s dissertation (pp. 7, 8):

 “Through my studies in the villages I became aware of the limitations of conventional architectural discourse – restricted by its own history, by the definition of the category as ‘architecture without architects’, by the conventional focus on the ‘traditional object’ – which hinder its understanding.
 This thesis breaks away from this paradigm.
 In terms of practice, the extent of architecture is seen as inseparable from its production, and the study expanded into fields such as economy, politics, and anthropology, and into domains of legend, ritual and religion.
 In terms of cross-cultural politics the silence of the builder is broken, and his voice engages in the discussion.
-In terms of theory, the framework of the discussion is transformed by revising the concept of ‘settlement’ and ‘dwelling’ as processes, by highlighting ‘contact’ and by focussing on persons, situations and contexts.
+In terms of theory, the framework of the discussion is transformed by revising the concept of ‘settlement’ and ‘dwelling’ as processes, by highlighting ‘contact’ and by focusing on persons, situations and contexts.